labanskoller/hackeriet_blog/_posts/2019-03-12-solution-to-utctf-2019-super-secure-authentication.md

 ```

-After running the script with the name of the class we want to dump we get the deobfuscated version of Verifier0 class!
+After running the script with the name of the class we want to dump we get the deobfuscated version of the Verifier0 class!
 ```bash
 $ python3 dump.py Verifier0